-For comparison, we additionally include a simulation with similar parameters to Zurek & Benz (1986) except that we use 100 times more particles (2×10^5) to be consistent with our lowest resolution.
-This simulation was initially unseeded and uses $R_0 = 0.36$, A = 0.15, d = 1.36, finding a lower q value than theirs.
-As this simulation has the same resolution as our corresponding radially narrow torus (blue line in Figure 4), the different evolution of q should be attributable to the locations of R{-} and R{+} .
+For comparison, we additionally include a simulation with parameters similar to those of Zurek & Benz (1986), except that we use 100 times more particles $(2 \times 10^5)$ to be consistent with our lowest resolution.
+This simulation was initially unseeded and uses $R_0 = 0.36, A = 0.15, d = 1.36$ , finding a lower q value than theirs.
+As this simulation has the same resolution as our corresponding radially narrow torus (blue line in Fig. 4), the different evolution of a should be attributable to the locations of $R{-}$ and $R{+}$ .
 However, direct comparison with the lower resolution case from Zurek & Benz (1986) is not immediately clear.
-While our simulations identify a strong dependence on resolution for the final q value, this was not observed by Zurek & Benz (1986) as they only made use of one resolution.
-Additionally, PHANTOM uses a modern viscosity prescription with an α{AV} viscosity switch and β{AV} viscosity (see Price et al. 2017), neither of which were available to Zurek & Benz (1986).
-These terms dictate how numerical viscosity is controlled and (particularly at the boundaries) spreading of the torus, ultimately affecting its evolution.
+While our simulations identify a strong dependence on resolution for the final q value, this was not observed by Zurek & Benz (1986) as they only use one resolution.
+Additionally, PHANTOM uses a modern viscosity prescription with an $\alpha{AV}$ viscosity switch and $\beta{AV}$ viscosity (see Price et al. 2017), neither of which were available to Zurek & Benz (1986).
+These terms control the numerical viscosity and (particularly at the boundaries) spreading of the torus, ultimately affecting its evolution.
 Despite these numerical differences, in agreement with Zurek & Benz (1986) the initial redistribution of specific angular momentum is rapid and thus likely to be a result of the PPI.

-The radial spreading that occurs in Figure 1 suggests that the PPI may be capable of generating angular momentum transport.
-Figures 5 and 6 quantify this, showing the surface density $\Sigma(r)$ as a function of the spherical radius in the thin ring and the measured 'effective α ' parameter.
-To measure the viscosity, ν , in the thin torus, which has contributions from both the artificial viscosity in the code and any viscosity generated by the PPI, we use the same technique utilised in Lodato & Price (2010).
+The radial spreading that occurs in Fig. 1 suggests that the PPI may be capable of generating angular momentum transport.
+Figs 5 and 6 quantify this, showing the surface density $\Sigma(r)$ as a function of the spherical radius in the thin ring and the measured 'effective $\alpha$ ' parameter.
+To measure the viscosity, $\nu$ , in the thin torus, which has contributions from both the artificial viscosity in the code and any viscosity generated by the PPI, we use the same technique utilized in Lodato & Price (2010).
 That is, we match the surface density evolution in the 3D simulations to the solution of the 1D disc diffusion equation.
-For the general case where $\Omega = r^{q-2}$, this is given by
+For the general case where $\Omega = r^{q-2}$ , this